Formats dates, numbers, etc. in a pretty, human readable format.

 After updating the configuration you need to run ‘’bin/buildout’‘, which will take care of updating your system.

-This product is based on py-pretty.
+This package is based on py-pretty.

 Development sponsored by Open Multimedia.